 - 21. It remains the Governors intention that the College should offer the opportunity of an all-through education to the age of 18 to those who would benefit from it.
-Against this background, the Governors envisaged that over the next ten years, the College would provide for: - · continued enhancements to the quality of the education provided; - · development of the curriculum, accommodation and facilities at a pace consistent with financial prudence; - the retention of healthy numbers of hardworking, well-motivated and happy pupils; - a contented, effective and well managed workforce of academic and other staff; as well as - robust finances making possible the further development of the school and the successful management of annual variations in income and expenditure.
+Against this background, the Governors envisaged that over the next ten years, the College would provide for: - · continued enhancements to the quality of the education provided; - further growth in the size of the school, and in proportion of its pupils who board on a full or weekly basis; - development of the curriculum, accommodation and facilities at a pace consistent with growth and financial prudence; - increased involvement and success in a variety of non-academic endeavours; - hardworking, well-motivated and happy pupils who are helped to understand, and to meet, their life expectations; - a contented, appropriately trained and developed and well directed workforce of academic and other staff; - well-managed income and expenditure making possible further improvements to the quality of education provided for the school's parent and pupil customers and, thus, to the College's competitive position; as well as